mike-jshen/portfolio-website/README.md

-# example-website
+# This is my example-website
-this website is made using nodejs background its very messy as i tried to import three.js into it but i havent gotten that to work yet.
+First attempt at making a website
+It servers to be some sort of portfolio website

+## Background
-uses nodejs to launch backend
+- Uses nodejs and Express framework to launch backend.

-css is taken from https://www.youtube.com/watch?v=FazgJVnrVuI
+- CSS is taken from https://www.youtube.com/watch?v=FazgJVnrVuI

+## Goals
+- Understand the frontend framework
+- Use a library to develop a somewhat robust website
+- Understand basic formatting of a website and the components

+## TODO
+- Add a gallery collection of my memories
+- Finish most tabs on website
+- Optimize website for different aspect ratios/mobile viewing